 That feeling continued into the art world.
 Santa Fe had lots of outdoor art, all of which tried to seem very serious, even when it was pretentious and bad.
 Taos had more of the funky sculptor-puts-things-in-front-yard aspect to it, and the contrast between the sublime and the ridiculous again made us feel at home.

 Even 100 years after this was discovered by O’Keefe and other modernists, and even after knowing what to expect from seeing their representations, the church is riveting in its stark, geometric forms.
 The simple shapes, the play of light and shadows over the surfaces – it’s obvious why it was a revelation and inspiration to them.
-The clarity present here, due to the demands of the material and the vision of the artisans who knew how to use that material, stands in contrast to the self-conscious striving for technically difficulty and obscure meaning in the current milieu.
+The clarity present here, due to the demands of the material and the vision of the artisans who knew how to use that material, stands in contrast to the self-conscious striving for technical difficulty and obscure meaning in the current milieu.
 Our appreciation of this architecture may sometimes be overly naïve and romantic, but seeing this church in person reinforced how powerful simple and clear forms can be.

 Taos is in an incredible landscape, so we spent a couple of days exploring outside the city.
 We took the much-recommended “high road” back south towards Santa Fe, which was a combination of broad perspectives over the high country of mountains and ranchland,

 Santuario de Chimayo is an old mission church, which is reputed to have holy soil with curative powers.
 We read some disclaimers from the Church on how the soil doesn’t have any power beyond its ability to focus believers’ faith in God’s power to heal, and so only indirectly leads to miraculous recoveries, etc. But everywhere we looked there was lots of evidence of a strange, fantastic mysticism,